Mass distribution of Pop III star clusters: A-SLOTH predictions for JWST observability: Methods

 where $\dot{M}_\star$ is the star formation rate, defined as the mass of gas converted into stars per unit time. $M_{\mathrm{cold}}$ is the cold gas mass, and $t_{\mathrm{ff}}$ is the freefall time.
 Since this freefall time is computed for the mean density of the cold gas, $\eta > 1$ is physically allowed and corresponds to rapid star formation in dense regions, where the gas density is much higher than the mean value and where the star-formation timescale $t_{\mathrm{form}} \ll t_{\mathrm{ff}}$.

-\item \textbf{Outflow parameters:} The impact of supernova feedback is modeled using the slope $\alpha_{\mathrm{out}}$ and normalization $M_{\mathrm{out},0}$ of the outflow efficiency.
+\item Outflow parameters: The impact of supernova feedback is modelled using the slope $\alpha_{\mathrm{out}}$ and normalisation $M_{\mathrm{out},0}$ of the outflow efficiency.
 The fraction of the hot gas in the halo that is ejected by feedback during a given timestep is calculated via:

 where $f_{\rm hot/cold}$ is the fraction of SN energy that affects hot/cold gas \citep[see sec.~2.3.4 of][]{hartwig22}, \( M_h \) denotes the total mass of the dark matter halo hosting the star-forming region, $E_{\mathrm{SN}}$ is the total supernova energy input during the timestep and $E_{\mathrm{bind,hot/cold}}$ is the gravitational binding energy of hot/cold gas.
 This formulation regulates how efficiently halos of different mass eject baryons via winds.